GAtomis/vue-artemis-admin/README.md

 * New component Echars=> load-on-demand
 * The page hidding function is repaired.
 Now the page setting hiding of routing level will not be displayed in the menu bar
 * fix vue-router hot-reload .ctx.deactivate is not a function=>keep alive component add key
+* beforeEach has been revised to the official recommended usage